Nano Imprint Lithography

 Description

-Standard optical lithography and Nano-Imprint UV Lithography
+Standard optical lithography and Nano-Imprint UV Lithography.

 Related Information

 Process pieces up to 6 inch wafer with 1 micron resolution.
 Offers top-side alignment.
+UV lithography and NIL exposure

 Tool Contact